merlinpr4/PubSubProtocol/README.md

 # PubSubProtocol

-publish - subscribe protocol using socket programming in Java and Docker
+publish - subscribe protocol based on udp datagrams using socket programming in Java and Docker

 Read assignment 1 networks report for details